 SCHUMER SECURES KEY SENATE SUBCOMMITTEE APPROVAL FOR $100,000 FOR MOUNT SAINT MARY COLLEGE EDUCATION

 Funding Is Part Of House And Senate Omnibus Appropriations Bill Passed By House Last Week And Senate Over The Weekend

-Today, U.S. Senator Charles E. Schumer today announced that both houses of Congress have passed the FY 2010 Omnibus Appropriations bill which includes $974,000 to the Rockland Housing Action Coalition for the purpose of building and operating permanent, supportive housing for disabled veterans and their families at Camp Shanks.
-In November 2008, Schumer pledged to help obtain federal support for historic Camp Shanks and provide affordable housing options for veterans in the region.
-During the appropriations process, Schumer requested that the Department of Transportation and Housing and Urban Development (THUD) Appropriations Subcommittee include funding for this project in the final appropriations bill, and fought hard to ensure that it was included.
-The funding was included in the bill, which passed as part of the FY2010 Omnibus Appropriations bill.
+Today, U.S. Senator Charles E. Schumer announced that both houses of Congress have passed the FY 2010 Omnibus Appropriations bill which includes $100,000 to the Mount Saint Mary College Mathematics, Science, and Technology Center Project for the purchase of nursing lab equipment.
+The funding was included as part of the FY2010 Omnibus Appropriations bill.
 The bill passed the House last week and the Senate over the weekend and now awaits the President’s signature.

-The appropriation was originally included in the Senate FY2010 Transportation and Housing and Urban Development Appropriations Bill.
+The appropriation was originally included in the Senate FY2010 Labor, Health, and Human Services and Education (LHHS) Appropriations Bill.
 Last week that bill was combined with 5 other appropriations bill into the FY 2010 Omnibus Appropriations bill.
 The omnibus bill passed the House last week and the Senate over the weekend.